Podcastori

 Creator’s Page

-The creator’s page allows listeners to discover all the content published by a podcast creator, including recent episodes.
-If listeners wish, they can subscribe to creators of their choice to unlock exclusive content produced by them.
-By paying a monthly subscription, community members can directly encourage creators and access exclusive content such as podcasts, episodes, and posts.
-These perks are available under a creator’s page’s "Community" tab.
+The creator’s page allows listeners to explore all content published by a podcast creator, including recent episodes.
+Listeners can subscribe to creators of their choice to unlock exclusive content and support them directly through a monthly subscription.
+This subscription grants access to exclusive podcasts, episodes, and posts, all available within the “Community” tab of the creator’s page.

 Creator's page